Howling: New Moon Rising

-Howling: New Moon Rising (also released as Howling VII: Mystery Woman or simply Howling VII) is a 1995 British direct-to-video comedy horror film, directed, produced, and written by Clive Turner, the seventh film in The Howling film series.
+The Howling: New Moon Rising (also released as Howling VII: Mystery Woman or simply Howling VII) is a 1995 British direct-to-video comedy horror film, directed, produced, and written by Clive Turner, the seventh film in The Howling film series.
 The film reuses footage from the previous three sequels in the Howling series, and features characters from each film.
 The plot follows a detective who uncovers several clues that connect events of the latter part of the series.
 It was followed by The Howling: Reborn in 2011.

 Synopsis

 In Pioneertown, California, a number of livestock and people have been killed mysteriously, and this appears to be the work of a large animal.
 A woman's decayed corpse is found in the desert, and the detective investigating the case, determines that the body is that of a woman, called Marylou Summers, who had attended a circus in the area four weeks prior.
 Seeking assistance with the matter, the detective speaks to a Catholic priest, Father John.
 Father John believes werewolves are a result of demonic possession, and is certain the recent killings are the work of a werewolf.

 Around the time the killings began, a mysterious Australian drifter named Ted Smith had recently arrived in town and began working at the local bar.
 Father John attempts to convince the detective that a werewolf is the culprit.
 Father John claims that his information goes back 500 years and is all true, telling him of a castle in Hungary that was the site of a mass murder-suicide.
 After the first massacre in 1489, the Spanish Inquisition declared the castle to be under the control of Satan, and attempted to burn it down, however this failed.
 The castle was then boarded up for 500 years until the communist government of Hungary decided to reopen it in 1987.
 In 1989, a group of tourists arrived and were subsequently killed before the castle burned to the ground.
 The Hungarian government then covered up the incident.